njpanderson/push/README.md

 # Push

-**Note: This extension is under heavy development and should be considered pre-beta.
-If you would like to test it, please contact me.**
+**Warning: This extension is currently in preview.
+If you would like to test it, and experience bugs or issues, please see "Reporting Bugs" at the bottom.**

 Push is a file transfer extension.
 It is inspired in part by Sublime's fantastic SFTP plugin as well as Coda's workflow features, and provides you with a tool to upload and download files within a workspace.